 I am… a final-year PhD student at MIT with Antonio Torralba and Phillip Isola.
-I work on machine learning, representation learning, and reinforcement learning.
+I work on learned representations, decision-making, and reasoning.

 Research.
 I am interested in the two intertwined paths towards generalist agents: (1) agents trained for multi-task (2) agents that can adaptively solve new tasks.
 My research learns structured representations that aggregate and select information about the world from various data sources, improving efficiency and generality of decision-making agents.

-Outside research, I spend my time developing 1st offering of MIT’s Deep Learning course, writing open-source ML projects GitHub User's stars, organizing a NeurIPS workshop on Goal-Conditional RL, mentoring SGI students (blog), pro bono office hours (book me!), brewing coffee ☕, travelling, and with 😸😼.
+Outside research, I worked on building PyTorch (ver.
+0.2 to 1.2), developing MIT’s Deep Learning course, coding open-source projects GitHub User's stars, mentoring SGI students (blog), holding pro bono office hours (book me!), brewing coffee ☕, travelling, and with 😸😼.

 Email: tongzhou _AT_ mit _DOT_ edu